-I once started listing all the things I needed to work on to become a rich-ass superstar freelancer.
+I once started listing all the things I needed to work on before I could become a rich-ass superstar freelancer.

 I ended up with a list of sixteen things.
 It was all brilliant stuff I got from books.